 “Why wouldn’t any Federal reseller want to add this to their portfolio of products?
 My product is the best.
 It kills the competition.
 Heck, it practically sells itself.
 The reseller would be privileged to add this product to their line card and sell it.”

 That might even be the case.
 But that is not how this sales process works.

-I laugh to myself when I hear people say this, because I know the reseller’s perspective.
+I laugh to myself when I hear people say this because I know the reseller’s perspective.
 I imagine an OEM visiting a large Federal reseller.
-They walk off the elevator to the sales floor and there is a bulletin board staring them in the face.
+They walk off the elevator to the sales floor, and a bulletin board is staring them in the face.